markknol/console-log-viewer/README.md

 #### Close / Open console
 * Closes the console with the **x** button, and bring back with the **&Xi;** button.
+* Tip: Toggle the console with the keyboard ~ tilde key.
 * Start closed using:

 ```html